-Head Start has established school readiness goals that align with the Head Start Child Development and Early Learning Framework, New York State Early Learning Guidelines and the Requirement and expectations of the New York State Education Department Pre-Kindergarten Learning Standards, Parent, Family and Community Engagement Framework, and the Conceptual Framework for Programs Serving Infants and Toddlers and their Families.
+Head Start has established school readiness goals that align with the Head Start Child Development and Early Learning Framework, New York State Early Learning Guidelines and the Requirement and expectations of the New York State Education Department Pre-Kindergarten Learning Standards.

-PEDALS (Positive Emotional Development and Learning Skills) Program The PEDALS program is being implemented at our Centers.
+Second Step -Social Emotional Skills for Early Learning Curriculum is being implemented at our Centers.
 Kindergarten Teachers say the skills children need most to succeed in their classrooms are social-emotional skills.
 In fact, Kindergarten Teachers say kids' ability to make friends, manage strong emotions and communicate effectively are even more important on day one than counting to 20 or knowing the ABCs.

-The PEDALS program provides children with social-emotional skills and helps to prepare them for kindergarten.
-With PEDALS, our Teachers use music, activities and stories to build the children's social-emotional skills.
-Throughout the day, Teachers reinforce the message with five-minute lessons.
+With Second Step, our Teachers use music, activities and stories to build the children's socialemotional skills.
 The lessons cover a range of topics such as identifying and naming feelings, asking for what you need, caring and helping, fair ways to play and how to make friends in kindergarten.
-When schools teach social and emotional skills, not only do test scores go up, but classrooms run better.
-With PEDALS, Teachers focus on teaching and children focus on learning.
+When schools teach social and emotional skills, test scores go up and classrooms run better.

-COR Advantage is both a valid and reliable child assessment that measures the development of all children from birth through kindergarten, regardless of their backgrounds or abilities.
+COR Advantage is both a valid and reliable child assessment that measures the development of all children from birth through kindergarten, with consideration toward all backgrounds and abilities.
 Based on extensive research in the field of early childhood education, COR Advantage puts into practice, the most up-to-date knowledge about brain development and behavior.

 DEVELOPMENTAL ASSESSMENT During the first few weeks of your child's Head Start attendance, we strive to learn to know each child as well as we can.
-The information we collect about each child from the assessment and from talking with parents, forms the basis for planning as partners for the children according to Early Childhood Development guidelines.
+The information we collect about each child from this assessment and from talking with parents, forms the basis for planning as partners for the children according to Early Childhood Development guidelines.
 Developmental Assessment is ongoing throughout the year.